AnnaChristian/fresh-tomatoes/README.md

 1) Clone the Git project or extract the movies.tar.gz archive.

 2) Change into the 'movies' directory (or the directory that contains the .py files) and run the e_center.py file, for example:

-    ```sh
+    ```
     $ python e_center.py
     ```
 This will create an fresh_tomatoes.html page and open it in your default web browser.

 ### Usage